 ChexSystems is a consumer reporting agency that tracks US checking accounts.
 Unlike credit reports, ChexSystems focuses on bank account openings, closures, and issues like overdrafts or suspected fraud.
 It’s the best way to see if someone has opened a bank account in your name without your knowledge.

-Why it's important: ChexSystems lets you see nearly all bank accounts linked to your SSN.
-If an unfamiliar account appears, it's a strong indicator of identity theft.
+Why it’s important: ChexSystems lets you see nearly all bank accounts linked to your SSN.
+If you’re asking how to find bank accounts in your name, this is one of the first places to check.

 How to request your report: